EugenieKa/SEMANTIC/README.md

 In get_index_result_1.py and in get_index_result_2.py : extracts values from a json result and puts them in a list

 In get_index_result_3.py : extracts fields 'value' and its type (ex: class, property, individual, label and so on) from a json result and create a new compact json result

-indexing_elastic_search(): launches indexation and check if partitions are needed according to values size
+indexing_elastic_search() : launches indexation and check if partitions are needed according to values size

-indexing_by_partition(): executes the partitioning selected by the function beforehand and proceed to indexation
+indexing_by_partition() : executes subpartitioning selected by the function beforehand and proceed to indexation

-Note that, these partitions are subpartitions split in 3 groups

-- under 200 000, indexation with no partition
-- between 200 000 and 1 500 000
-- superior to 1 500 00